NYCSK8

 • Wear reflective clothing when skating after dark.
 It's not just a good idea, it's the law.

-Evidence suggests that at least five of these skaters would still be alive if they had been wearing helmets, and at least three would still be alive if they had been paying a little more attention to what they were doing and where they were doing it.
+Please take note that at least ten skaters are known to have died skating in the city since this skate guide first was posted on the web.
+Five were victims of falls in Central Park, all of whom died of head injuries.
+Those outside the park were either struck by or run over by vehicles.
+Reports suggest that several of these skaters would have survived if they had been wearing helmets, and at least three were killed because they were doing something foolish in the wrong place.
 Two of the helmetless skaters who slipped and fell in Central Park did so within short distances of emergency service personnel, but the nature of the head injuries was such that the quick medical response did not matter.